ParkWork5/ParkWork5.github.io/_posts/2025-03-31-YouDidWhatToThatServer.md

 Solid functions and nothing is obfuscated.

 ## ef4c16.exe

-When ran with no internet in VM with a debugger.
-Does a time check in the beginning before doing the partial unpack.
-When ran with internet in VM and time set to 2/1 it fully runs i think.

 This executable based on Yara rules is a sample of StealC infostealer.
 It has the ability to steal credentials, session tokens, and sensitive data from a variety of applications.
 It is also time gated and I found it does use one of the Window's API calls to check time early on in execution.